The Great Impostor: Plot

-As he is arrested by the state police on an island in New England, a man born as Ferdinand Waldo Demara, but known by many other identities, recalls the events that brought him to this point.
+Ferdinand Waldo Demara, a man known by many identities, is arrested by state police on an island in New England.
+He recalls the events that brought him to his arrest.

-Demara quit high school as a boy and joined the U.S. Army.
-He wanted to become an officer, but his lack of a high school diploma prevented it.
-On a whim, he fakes a set of credentials and becomes a U.S. Marine.
+Demara drops out of high school and joins the United States Army.
+He aspires to become an officer but is denied due to his lack of a high school diploma.
+He fakes credentials to join the United States Marine Corps.

-When his lie is detected, Demara, facing military jail time, fakes his suicide and hides out in a monastery, applying to become a Trappist monk.
-In spite of his best efforts, he is asked to return to the regular world.
-He is eventually identified as a wanted Marine and imprisoned in a military prison.
-There, on the eve of being released early for good behavior, Demara inveigles the warden to describe the details of his life to him.
-Once free, he steals the warden's identity and lands a job as the aide to the warden of a large Texas penitentiary, where he takes up with the man's daughter, Eulalie, after she pursues him.
-When a new inmate that he knew in military prison recognizes him in the Texas penitentiary, Demara is threatened by blackmail and once again flees.
+When his credentials are discovered to be false, Demara faces military jail time.
+He fakes his suicide and hides out in a Trappist monastery.
+After being asked to return to the regular world, Demara is identified as a wanted Marine and jailed in a military prison.
+There, on the eve of being released early for good behavior, Demara persuades the warden to share the details of his life with him.
+After being released, he steals the warden's identity and gets a job as the aide to the warden of a large Texas penitentiary.
+Demara starts a relationship with Eulalie, the warden's daughter.
+However, he is recognized by an inmate that knew him in military prison; threatened by blackmail, Demara quits and flees.

-He joins the Royal Canadian Navy, using the forged credentials of a doctor.
-After falling in love with an RCN nurse, Catherine Lacey, Demara is assigned to a destroyer as the ship's doctor bound for the war in Korea.
+Demara impersonates a doctor and joins the Royal Canadian Navy.
+After falling in love with an RCN nurse, Catherine Lacey, Demara is assigned to a destroyer bound for the war in Korea.
 He is immediately pressed into performing a tooth extraction on the ship's captain.
 In Korean waters, he treats nineteen South Korean battle casualties, including three that need immediate surgery.
-The soldiers survive, and he is hailed as a hero.
+The soldiers survive, and Demara is hailed as a hero.
 On shore, he sets up a hospital for the local Koreans and treats all who need help.

-The ensuing international publicity of his exploits reaches the doctor he is impersonating, and Demara is exposed and is once again faced with military imprisonment.
-As a court-martial looms, Nurse Lacey, the ship's captain, and others who have seen Demara's good side vow to testify on his behalf, feeding an already heavy media frenzy.
-Weighing potential disrepute reflecting on the Royal Canadian Navy against his stellar RCN service, the board of inquiry instead gives him a swift, under-the-radar general discharge.
-Demara next becomes a teacher in rural New England when he is finally apprehended by state police, but he easily escapes again.
+When the ensuing international publicity of Demara's exploits reaches the doctor he is impersonating, he is exposed and once again faced with military imprisonment.
+A court-martial looms and ship captain Nurse Lacey, along with others who have seen Demara's good side, vow to testify on his behalf.
+Their promise feeds into an already heavy media frenzy.
+Weighing potential disrepute on the Royal Canadian Navy against Demara's status as a hero, the board of inquiry grants him a swift, under-the-radar general discharge.
+Demara becomes a teacher in rural New England and is apprehended by state police, but easily escapes.

-The FBI determines to track down and finally capture this great impostor.
-Demara arrives at FBI headquarters in his new guise as a federal agent assigned to hunt down his true self.